rust-db/barrel/guides/diesel-setup.md

 ---

 Using rust migrations (via `barrel`) with `diesel` is really simple.
-First, you need to add the `rust-migrations` to the features list for your `diesel` dependency.
+First, you need to add the `barrel-migrations` to the features list for your `diesel` dependency.
 Note that currently `barrel` only supports postgres databases.

 ```toml